Road Trip Iceland Part 6 | Exploring Central-North Iceland around Lake Mývatn

 Mývatn Nature Baths – Blue Lagoon of the North

 An Iceland trip without a bath in the Blue Lagoon is not an Iceland trip, you would think.
-Well, although we had 21 days in Iceland, we tried to stay a bit off the beaten track so we didn’t visit the world famous tourist magnet Blue Lagoon.
+Well, although we had 21 days in Iceland, we tried to stay a bit off the beaten track, so we didn’t visit the world-famous tourist magnet Blue Lagoon.
 Lucky for us, it has a little brother far North above the East bank of Lake Mývatn.
-Right after crossing the mountain pass Námaskarð on the left-hand side you will find the so-called Blue Lagoon of the North, the Nature Baths of Lake Mývatn.
-Order a beer right out of the pool, lean back and enjoy the incredible view over the wide plain of Lake Mývatn.
-Relaxed for a while from your trip and warm up for the windy nights, if you are out camping like we did.
+Right after crossing the mountain pass Námaskarð on the left-hand side, you will find the so-called Blue Lagoon of the North, the Nature Baths of Lake Mývatn.
+Order a beer right out of the pool, lean back, and enjoy the incredible view over the wide plain of Lake Mývatn.
+Relaxed for a while from your trip and warm-up for the windy nights, if you are out camping as we did.
 More information about the Nature Baths >

 Mývatn Nature Baths | Gay Couple exploring Central North Iceland © Coupleofmen.com